 When people think of rape, they might picture a stranger jumping out of a shadowy place and attacking someone.
-But the truth is that about half of all people who are raped know the person who attacked them.
-This is known as date rape — forced sex that occurs at a party or on a date with someone the victim may know, like, or even be interested in or dating.
+But in reality about half of all people who are raped know the person who attacked them.
+This is known as date rape — forced sex that can happen on a date but also somewhere like a party with someone the victim may know, like, or even be interested in.

 Girls and women are more likely to be raped, but it can also happen to guys.
-And it's not just men who commit rape.
-In rare cases, women commit rape, too.
+It's not just men who rape.
+In rare cases, women rape, too.

 Alcohol and drugs can play a role in date rapes.
 Drinking can loosen inhibitions, reduce common sense, and — for some people — allow aggressive tendencies to surface.

 Drugs can take away your ability to be in control or get help.
 You may have heard about "date rape" drugs like:

 These drugs can be mixed in to drinks and are almost impossible to detect, especially in dark-colored drinks such as cola or dark beer, or in a dark room.
 These drugs make people feel weak and confused and can cause them to pass out and forget everything that happened while they were on the drug.

 These drugs are powerful and dangerous, and mixing them with alcohol is especially dangerous.
 People can end up dead if they're given a date rape drug when they've been drinking.

 The best defense against date rape is to try to prevent it.
 Here are some things you can do:

 If you are pressured into any type of sex or have been raped, or you wake up and are not sure what happened to you, here are some things that you can do:

 The sooner a rape is reported, the better.
 Quick reporting increases the chances that rapists will be caught and can prevent them from hurting someone else.